 Should I List MOOC Online Classes on My Resume?
 (Udemy?
 EdX?
 Coursera?)

-MOOCs (Massive Open Online Courses) from sites like Udemy, Coursera, and edX are popular ways to learn new job skills – but do they belong on a resume?
-Here’s our comprehensive guide for deciding whether and how to list online classes on a resume.
+Massive Open Online Courses from sites like Udemy, Coursera, and edX are popular ways to learn new job skills.
+Here’s our comprehensive guide for deciding when – and how – to list a MOOC on a resume.

 (Disclaimer: Let’s Eat, Grandma is in no way affiliated with Udemy, Coursera, edX, LinkedIn Learning, HubSpot Academy, or any other MOOC provider, and mention of these in this article does not constitute endorsement or partnership.)